 Opt-in is the short form of "opting in."
 It means that someone wants to be involved in something.
-In the age of technology and the world of sales, the term means that someone has given you permission to send him emails.
+In the age of technology and the world of sales, the term means that someone has given you permission to send them emails.

-It's not necessary to get an opt-in if you're just sending a single email to a prospect or customer, maybe letting him know that you're offering a door-buster sale on Saturday.
-But an opt-in is essential if you intend to add him to any kind of emailing list.
+It's not necessary to get an opt-in if you're just sending a single email to a prospect or customer, maybe letting them know that you're offering a door-buster sale on Saturday.
+But an opt-in is essential if you intend to add them to any kind of emailing list.
 Opting in usually occurs when someone signs up for a series of emails, such as an e-newsletter or coupons for specific products.

 The basic rule is that an email to one or two recipients doesn't require an opt-in, but if you send the email to a large group all at once, you must make sure that all the recipients have agreed to receive such emails from you or your company.